galvestontx/malicious_prosecution/README.md

 * The county allowed for a third party for-profit access photos of mug shots (without permission), which was then used to plaster social media websites such as facebook with images of the mug shots.
 This has made getting a job difficult.
 When my name is entered on major search engines, images of the mug shots is the first item that appears.

-* This case will be conveyed in an edict which will declare those organizations propogating feminism as terrorist organizations.
+* Due to the extreme level of oppression from this regime, the case will be conveyed in an edict which will declare those organizations propogating feminism as terrorist organizations.
 The edict will be enfored in over fifty-seven nation-states worldwide iA.

 ---
 <sup> ***Additional Information***: Hatem Al-Ghuti pledges to convey title to approximately 10,256 square feet (~.2355 acres) of land in League City to the County of Leagued Cities.
 The title to property had been transferred into a private trust on August 11, 2020 at 5:56 PM for the purpose of securing Alghuti's property from hostile entities.
 The code securing the title to the property is self executing, thus removing it from Alghuti's direct management.
 This code will be published after ***File 9 of 9*** is uploaded.
 The County of Leagued Cities Appraisal District values the property on the land at $367,590 (in-kind exchange) - est. $146.80 per square foot.</sup>